-AIL played a significant role rebuilding Finch Avenue.
+AIL played a significant role in rebuilding Finch Avenue

 AIL joined with engineering consultants McCormick Rankin Corporation (MRC), City of Toronto and Dufferin Construction to develop a solution that would rehabilitate a busy arterial road.
 The accuracy of the design would be key to getting the project finished as fast as possible.
 “With AIL’s assistance, MRC was able to provide, at an early stage, a conceptual design that did not deviate significantly from the finished product,” says Doug Dixon, Manager of Structural Engineering with MRC.

-AIL played a significant role rebuilding Finch Avenue.
+AIL played a significant role in rebuilding Finch Avenue.
 Not only did they offer manufacturing support, but AIL technical representatives also provided assistance on the material selection and were on-site every day of construction.
-AIL trained crews on optimum assembly and worked extensively to make sure the project was completed quickly, allowing Torontonians to resume their daily commutes through this busy section of their city.
+AIL-trained crews were on optimum assembly and worked extensively to make sure the project was completed quickly, allowing Torontonians to resume their daily commutes through this busy section of their city.